rtu-dataframe/django-queue-manager/django-queue-manager/README.md

 Otherwise the Worker will just run and fail a lot of tasks.

-Run the Tasks Queue on Another Server
+<a name="Run-the-Tasks-Queue-on-Another-Server"></a>Run the Tasks Queue on Another Server:
 -------------------------------------

 The same ``django-queue-manager`` app can run from another server, and provide a